Spcman/getting-to-know-julia/_pages/what-is-ml.md

 ## Text Data (Natural Language Processing)

 We haven’t yet looked at text data.
 Computers are great at storing text data but they don’t ‘understand’ it as such.
-This is starting to change.
 We can now relatively easily train machine learning models to recognize the sentiment of text.
-Probably the most famous dataset used by newbies is the IMDB movie reviews dataset.
+Probably the most famous dataset used by newbies for this task is the IMDB movie reviews dataset.
 This dataset contains over 50,000 reviews.
 Each review has been manually labelled as a positive or negative review.
 If we train a machine learning model on this data we can take a new review and work out if it is positive or negative.

 The [Tensor Flow embedding projector](https://projector.tensorflow.org/) is a cool way to introduce the concept of Word Embeddings.
 After training a model on the IMDB data set we can visually see how the model has determined what words might lean towards positive and those that might lean towards negative.